lobsolution-net/docker-compose/README.md

 For an Enterprise/Custom version, buying licences may be required.

-If you want to try it, the demo of the latest version is at: http://demo.lobsolution.net
+If you want to try it, the demo of the latest version is at: http://demo.lobsolution.net This user is read-only

+Username:
+demo@lobsolution.net

+Password:
+Demo111$

 I hope you enjoy it!